agileware/civicrm-end-user-guide/docs/initial-set-up/permissions-and-access-control.md

 ## Native CiviCRM ACLs

-As discussed earlier, CiviCRM ACLs are a more advanced and granular way of managing user access to records through contact groups, assigned to ACL roles.
+CiviCRM ACLs are a more advanced and granular way of managing user access to records through contact groups, assigned to ACL roles.
 While an access control in the CMS can 'turn off' visibility of entire sections of CiviCRM, and determine whether a